-First let’s understand what Medicare Advantage is.
+First, let’s understand what Medicare Advantage is.
 It is known as Part C of Medicare and also referred to as a “Medicare Health Plan”.
 Also, the acronyms MA (Medicare Advantage) and MAPD (Medicare Advantage with Part D) are attributed to this part of Medicare.

-Generally, these plans have a zero premium.
-For obvious reasons this is attractive especially for seniors on fixed incomes whose under 65 health insurance premiums ballooned under ACA (aka Obamacare).
+This is attractive especially for seniors on fixed incomes whose under 65 health insurance premiums under ACA were a financial burden.

-Dr. visits, hospital room and board and can include ER visits, outpatient services and other related health care.
-This creates a predictable understanding of cost especially helpful to those on fixed incomes.
+Dr. visits, hospital room and board and can include ER visits, outpatient procedures and other related health care services are generally a fixed copay in the more popular plans.

-Under Original Medicare there is unlimited annual Part B risk in terms of coinsurance (cost sharing of 20% due by the beneficiary).
+Under Original Medicare there is unlimited annual Part B risk in terms of coinsurance (cost sharing of 20% due by the beneficiary annually and resetting every year).
 The MOOP creates a cap or limit to one’s risk.

-Plans may include prescription (Part D) coverage.
-For beneficiaries in Original Medicare with or without Medigap (Medicare Supplemental Plans) prescription Part D coverage comes in a separate plan with a premium.
+For beneficiaries in Original Medicare with or without Medigap (Medicare Supplemental Plans) prescription Part D coverage comes in a separate plan with an additional premium.

 MAPD plans (the PD is Part D) include this coverage without the premium and the plans may have better coverage for medications that the standalone Part D in your area.
 It’s another way to save money.

 These are referred to as Special Needs Plans, SNPs or “Snips”.
-They can provide additional services like transportation, help with prescription costs and Part B premiums and other benefits.
-They are only available to those who qualify.
-These particular plans may also have enrollment year-round.
+They can provide additional services, help with prescription costs and Part B premiums and other targeted benefits.

 Your Medicare Advantage Plan can help pay them.
 Qualify regardless of income!
 Learn more.

-Under Original Medicare you have “open access” that is, if a participant takes Medicare they will provide you services regardless of where they or you are located.
+Under Original Medicare you have “open access” that is, if a participant takes Medicare they will provide services regardless of where they or you are located.

 There are however PPO (Preferred Provider Networks) plans that have coverage regionally or even nationwide.
 Copays may be higher though, and cost sharing (coinsurance) may also apply.

-You should weigh the cost of care in a PPO versus the premiums of Medigap & Part D or the risk of Original Medicare.
+You should weigh the expected cost of care in a PPO versus the premiums of Medigap & Part D or the risk of Original Medicare.
 This is part of our diagnostic for all beneficiaries considering this option.

 These plans trade access for risk as they tend to have the lowest MOOP and copays although especially in urban areas the networks can be great.

 As long as you are happy with a PCP, access to specialists and quality facilities (hospitals and surgical centers) these plans can work very well.